-One of Kondoh's first decisions upon arriving at ITER was the establishment of a Task Force of some ten engineers who will be directly recruited from the Members' industry.
+One of Kondoh's first decisions upon arriving at ITER was the establishment of a task force of some ten engineers who will be directly recruited from the Members' industries.
 The new CIE Head expects them to come up with suggestions on how to rationalize and simplify the design of several of the machine's components.

 Like everyone at ITER, Mitsunori Kondoh has his eyes fixed on November 2019.
 However, his vision goes far beyond First Plasma.
 "My perspective," he says, "is clearly that of the prototype reactor that will follow ITER.
 The more we contain the cost of ITER, the more money will be available when the time comes to build DEMO